thomaspinckney3/cs4501/Project3.md

 --------------

 ### Container Linking ###

+THIS SECTION IS OUT OF DATE DUE TO USING DOCKER COMPOSE THIS SEMESTER.
+YOU WILL STILL HAVE FOUR CONTAINERS RUNNING, HOWEVER YOU WILL START THEM WITH DOCKER COMPOSE INSTEAD OF INDIVIDUAL DOCKER RUN COMMANDS.
+THE CONCEPTS IN THIS SECTION ARE OTHERWISE STILL APPLICABLE.

 You will have four Docker containers running -- one for each layer in your app: one instance of the MySQL container and three instances of